iavr/drvq/README.md

 `drvq` has only been tested on [clang 3.3](http://llvm.org/releases/download.html#3.3) and [g++ 4.8.1](http://gcc.gnu.org/gcc-4.8/) on Linux, but it should be straightfoward to use on other platforms.

 Script [/run/run](/run/run) is for GCC and [/run/lrun](/run/lrun) for Clang.
 It is best to copy them in a folder in your path, e.g. `/usr/local/bin`, after adjusting folders for your local copy of `ivl`.
-In this case,
+In this case, starting from the folder where `drvq` resides,

 	cd src/
 	run train